makrai/notes/kratzer88-stage-level-individual-level-pred.md

 We have twenty l i nguists.
 They are all members of the Ungulsttc Society or America, of GLOW, and the Deutsche Gesellschaft fur

-Sprachwtssensc �aft.
-They don't care about the politics of any o f those organizations, however� Each of the linguists ts
+Sprachwtssensc aaft.
+They don't care about the politics of any o f those organizations, howevera Each of the linguists ts

 8